tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Both delete `d` and change `c` save deleted text into register.

+- `r` change the character under the cursor in normal mode
-Press `x` to delete the character under the (block) cursor in normal mode.
+- `x` deletes the character under the (block) cursor in normal mode.
+Không thể dùng với `.`.
+- `s` delete the character under the cursor and enter insert mode.
+Có thể dùng với `.` để repeat.

 `dw` - delete until the start of the next word, EXCLUDING its first character. `2dw` or `d2w` delete two words | `5d5w` 5 times delete 5 words.
 Note that the cursor must be placed at the beginning of the word when using `dw`. anki